 My study

-To explore generative AI's academic abilities, I looked at how it performed on an undergraduate criminal law final at the University of Wollongong—one of the core subjects students need to pass in their degrees.
+To explore generative AI's academic abilities, I looked at how it performed on an undergraduate criminal law final exam at the University of Wollongong—one of the core subjects students need to pass in their degrees.
 There were 225 students doing the exam.

 Students were not allowed to use AI for their responses and did the assessment in a supervised environment.